 Vegan English Pancakes are really easy to make.
 Here's how:

-- Remove and repeat
+- Remove and repeat.

-To flip or not to flip...that is the question.....I will let you decide.
-It's a very personal decision...just don't blame me if it all goes wrong!
+I'll let you decide...Just don't blame me if it all goes wrong! 🤭

-How to serve English Pancakes
+How To Serve English Pancakes

-The traditional way to serve English Pancakes is with fresh lemon juice and sugar.
+The traditional (and best) way to serve English Pancakes is with fresh lemon juice and sugar.
 Sprinkle the sugar all over the pancake, squeeze lemon juice over it, then roll it up and sprinkle a bit more sugar on the outside.
 I know I'll get comments all over about the refined flour and the sugar.
 Unfortunately they aren't the healthiest thing in the world but they are so good and a great treat every once in a while.

 If you don't want to be quite so traditional there are all sorts of different ways to serve Vegan English Pancakes.
 My son's favourite way to eat them is with vegan chocolate syrup, berry compote, roasted strawberries or jam spread all over them then rolled up.
 You could do the same with homemade vegan lemon curd.